ToxSearch: Evolving Prompts for Toxicity Search in Large Language Models

 Methodologically, we plan to characterize operator contribution under different loads through stress tests that vary budget and operator frequency, and to tune the steady-state controller in controlled experiments to identify robust settings.
 Beyond the current model set, it will be important to test this framework on a wider range of LLMs.
-This includes larger models (70B+ parameters), other architectural families (e.g., GPT, Claude, PaLM), and systems trained with different alignment strategies such as RLHF, constitutional AI, or self-alignment.
+This includes larger models, other architectural families, and systems trained with different alignment strategies.
 We also want to generalize the setup to multilingual settings by adding more translation pivots and multilingual evaluators, so that we can study cross-lingual transfer in a more systematic way.
-Finally, future work should deepen our understanding of why some prompts transfer so well by analyzing the features of successful attacks, explore scalability and efficiency improvements through parallel evolution and transfer learning, and plug the framework into adaptive defensive mechanisms (for example, real-time filtering, co-evolutionary defenses, or rejection/adversarial training), all under appropriate ethical safeguards and responsible disclosure to model providers.
+Finally, future work should deepen our understanding of why some prompts transfer so well by analyzing the features of successful attacks, explore scalability and efficiency improvements through parallel evolution and transfer learning, and plug the framework into adaptive defensive mechanisms.